sergey-shandar/public/notes/fs/code-as-data.md

 - trust, if we need to upgrade version,
 - always work, even if some services are offline.

-Content-addressable with data structuring also solves other problems such as
+Content-addressable with data structuring also solves other problems, such as

 - how much data do we need to send
 - how much code is the same.

+Granularity can be as small as one bit, combining knowing and unknowing structuring.

+Working with such code, learning, and using it requires much less informational noise for humans and machine learning.